BrianAndrewOneil/quiz-app/README.md

 ## Lessons Learned

-This was a good refersher on using the features of react, including components, props, states, etc.
+This was a good refersher on using the features of react, including components, props, state, etc.

 ## To Run It Yourself